Health Topics

 A family member or guardian is required to attend the closing ceremony at the end of the day.

 Register by Sept.
-27 by completing a registration form for each child Use the "Register" link to access the form.
+27 by completing a registration form for each child using the "Register" link.

 Many caring volunteers are needed to help make this day possible, including those with a mental health background.
 If you are interested in volunteering, contact Jeanne Petroske-Atkinson, Hospice, at atkinson.jeanne@mayo.edu.